qupath/qupath-docs/docs/tutorials/cell_classification.rst

 Calculate additional features
 =============================

-Despite the usefulness of *Nucleus/Cell area ratio* for identifying tumor cells, on its own it is not enough.
+Despite the usefulness of the *Nucleus/Cell area ratio* for identifying tumor cells, on its own it is not enough.
 One reason is that dense populations of immune cells can also have high values for this measurement.
 Ultimately we will need to rely upon combinations of measurements.